YiHsiu7893/Tensorflow-Practice/README.md

 Contents
 - MLP_Start.py - the first MLP model I constructed
 - MLP_OneHot.py - same as MLP_start.py, but apply OneHot-Encoding on labels
-- MLP_MultiInput.py - a more complex structured model, adjust to see the ability of the model
+- MLP_MultiInput.py - a more complex structured model, adjust different variables to see the ability of the model
-- SimpleSL.py - simulate the model on "TensorFlow Playground", and visualize weights and biases of the neuron
+- SimpleSL.py - simulate the model on "TensorFlow Playground", and visualize weights and biases of each neuron
 - MultiSL.py - same as SimpleSL.py, but with multiple neurons in the hidden layer
 - IristoExcel.py - turn Iris dateset to an Excel file
 - iris.csv - by-product csv file created during the execution of IristoExcel.py